johanholmerin/tsaphod/docs/getting-started.md

 <div class="note">
   <i class="icon-warning"></i> <strong>Note</strong>
   <br />
-  It's possible to use Zaphod with no additional configuration if you're already using Babel with the [stage-0 preset](https://babeljs.io/docs/plugins/preset-stage-0/).
+  It's possible to use Tsaphod with no additional configuration if you're already using Babel with the [stage-0 preset](https://babeljs.io/docs/plugins/preset-stage-0/).
 </div>

 We'll also need to install both Babel and the plugin which will allow us to use the function bind operator.